vplesko/OrbLang/docs/pages/advanced_concepts_node_based_syntax.md

 };
 ```

 In Orb, there is no difference between the two types of parenthesis - there never was.
-Furthermore, what semicolons do is group up what was placed between them and the closest previous unclosed parenthesis.
+Furthermore, semicolons simply group up what was placed between them and the closest previous unclosed parenthesis.

 So, the program from above could equivalently be rewritten as: